 \section{Theoretical Framework}

-\subsection{AMD Model}
+\subsection{AMD model}

-The AMD code we used is as the same as in Ref.~\cite{Natsumi23PRC}.
-For the convenience, we briefly introduce the framework of AMD model and how we incorporate the perturbations and calculate the IVGDR.
+The AMD code we used is the same as that in Ref.~\cite{Natsumi23PRC}.
+For convenience, we briefly introduce the framework of the AMD model and how we incorporate the perturbations and calculate the IVGDR.

-In the AMD model, the wave function of an $A$-nucleon system is given by a Slater determinant,
+In the AMD model, the wave function of an $A$-nucleon system is given by a Slater determinant

 with